• Skip to primary navigation

 Bowl of smoked nuts

-Whenever I go to a party I’m always looking for a quick and easy snack, appetizers or treat to bring to the festivities!
+Whenever I go to a party, I’m always looking for a quick and easy snack, appetizer or treat to bring to the festivities!

-These quick and easy Smoked Nuts are the answer to all of those problems!
-The best part is they are so easy to make with only a handful of seasonings, that are probably in your pantry they are perfect for making when you are busy.
+These quick and easy Smoked Nuts are the answer to that problem!
+The best part is they are so easy to make with only a handful of seasonings that are probably already in your pantry.
+They are perfect for making when you are busy.

-If you don’t have a smoker you can still make these in an oven or on the grill fora delicious snack!
+If you don’t have a smoker, you can still make these nuts in the oven or on the grill for a delicious snack!

 Nuts in a pan on smoker

-• Seasonings – We used pantry seasonings that reminded us of our favorite chex mix.
-They included seasoned salt, garlic powder, and Worcestershire sauce.
+• Seasonings – We used pantry seasonings that reminded us of our favorite homemade chex mix.
+They include seasoned salt, garlic powder, and Worcestershire sauce.

 • Nuts – We used a combination of peanuts and cashews.
 You can really use any type of nut you want.